The logo for Lawn.com.au

 Water and mulch as needed

-Gardener watering and fertilizing freshly planted beetroot seedlings in garden
+gardener watering and fertilizing freshly planted beetroot seedlings in garden

 Water the soil gently after sowing to moisten it without disturbing the seeds.